Skip to cookie consent Skip to main content

 It can be difficult to diagnose the specific cause of back pain.
 “It’s so common that doctors call it nonspecific back pain, because it doesn’t always have a structural cause,” Dr. Isaac explains.
 "MRIs can show various findings, but they're often seen in people without any pain whatsoever."

-However, if your symptoms last for more than 3 months, and if you have any other concerning medical conditions, it's worth talking to your primary care provider (PCP).
+However, if your symptoms last for more than 3 months, and if you have any other concerning medical conditions, it's worth talking to your PCP.
+Many Mass General Brigham primary care practices for adults and children offer same-day, in-person, and virtual visits.

 Back pain is very treatable, and even with setbacks, it can be managed and improve very quickly.